Examine functions and changes

 2. The SambaTensors are then passed as input to samba.session.run().
 This method performs the entire training pass, from the foward pass all the way to the backward pass and optimization.

 A Session is a SambaFlow object that contains the variables and methods that are needed to compile and run a model on an RDU.
-In SambaFlow parlance, to run a model means to train it.
-The model object is created during compilation.
+A representation of the graph (PEF file) is created during compilation.

 samba.session.run() takes in two key arguments: input_tensors and output_tensors.